Jardo72/AWS-Sandbox/S3-Notifications-Lambda/README.md

 # S3 Event Notifications Demo

 ## Introduction
-S3 Event Notifications Demo is an experimantal/educational serverless application meant as illustration S3 event notifications.
-Lambda function is used as event handler for S3 event notifications.
+S3 Event Notifications Demo is an experimantal/educational serverless AWS application meant as illustration of S3 event notifications.
+Lambda function is used as event handler for the S3 event notifications.
 Files uploaded to an S3 bucket are supposed to represent results of ice hockey games.
 Upload of such a file triggers the Lambda function which parses the game results, calculates standings based on the parsed game results, and sends the calculated standings to an SQS queue.
 The files with game results are expected in plain text with UTF-8 encoding.
-The following snippet illustrates the expected format of the game results.
+The following snippet illustrates the expected format of the game results (OT = overtime, SO = shootout).

 ```
 RUS-CZE 4:3